yuhko-msft/microsoft-graph-docs/api-reference/beta/api/sites-delta.md

 After you have finished receiving all the changes, you may apply them to your local state.
 To check for changes in the future, call `delta` again with the `@odata.deltaLink` from the previous response.

-Deleted sites are returned with an @removed object.
-The @removed will include reason property, for example, "@removed": {"reason": "deleted"}.
+Deleted sites are returned with a removed annotation.
+The removed annotation will include reason property, for example, "@microsoft.graph.removed": {"reason": "deleted"}.
 Deleted indicates the item is deleted and should be removed from your local state.

 ## Permissions